hoodiemoder/gleaming/code-of-conduct.md

 **Consequence**: A temporary ban from any sort of interaction or public communication with the cute place for a specified period of time.
-No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
+No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Cwode of Cwonduct, is allowed during this period.
 Violating these terms may lead to a permanent ban.

 ### iv.
 Permanent Ban